api3dao/vitepress-docs/docs/guides/dao-members/proposals.md

 making the transaction that will create the proposal, the DAO dashboard will look up the address that the ENS name is pointing to and use the raw address in the proposal.
-Therefore, changing the address that the ENS name is pointing to after this look up operation **WILL NOT** have an affect on the proposal.
+Therefore, changing the address that the ENS name is pointing to after this look up operation **WILL NOT** have an effect on the proposal.

 For voters to see your ENS name instead of the raw address on the proposal details page, you will have to use the